evansibok/super-duper-articles/002-RN-Typescript-Starter/rn-typescript-starter.md

 **Cover Image Credits**: Photo by *[Muhammad Rosyid Izzulkhaq](https://unsplash.com/@rsdiz)*

-For javascript developers out here, I'm certain we've all heard about the popular kids on the block.
-I'm talking about React (Web application Development), React Native (Cross platform mobile app development) and Typescript (The gateway to javascript superpowers).
+For javascript developers out there, I'm certain we've all heard about the popular kids on the block.
+I'm talking about React (Web application Development), React Native (Cross-platform mobile app development), and Typescript (The gateway to javascript superpowers).

 If you haven't heard about Typescript, here's a blog post that serves as an [Introduction to Typescript and its Basic Types](../001-Typescript/intro-to-typescript.md).

 For React we can take a look at it in another post.
-Since our focus is on React Native and Typescript, that is what we will be focusing on this post.
+Since our focus is on React Native and Typescript, that is what we will be focusing on in this post.

 ## Introduction
 This post will show you how to start up a brand new React Native Typescript project and setup basic navigation routes for easy authentication and authorization.

-We will work on a sample app, for now let's call this app: **Truth**
+We will work on a sample app, for now, let's call this app: **Truth**

 Without much ado, let's get started!!!